 2. Predictably irrational: An overview of common reasoning errors

-What is (and what isn’t) critical thinking?
+What is (and what is not) critical thinking?

-The term ‘critical thinking’ is often used, but it isn’t always clear what exactly it refers to.
+The term ‘critical thinking’ is often used, but it is not always clear what exactly it refers to.
 So, what is critical thinking?
 Critical thinking is rational thinking.
 It aims to generate justified beliefs (beliefs that we may assume to be true) by systematically analyzing the way in which beliefs have been formed.
 In other words, critical thinking means that we assess the reliability of our beliefs by reflecting on how these beliefs were formed.
 Moreover, critical thinking is also autonomous thinking.
 A critical thinker does not adopt beliefs simply because they are part of a cultural tradition or expressed by an authority figure.
-So, it consists in forming beliefs in a rational (not intuitive and / or emotional) and autonomous way (not relying on tradition and / or authority).
+Rather, it consists in forming beliefs in a rational (not intuitive and / or emotional) and autonomous way (not relying on tradition and / or authority).

 What is critical thinking not?
 Critical thinking is not 'negative' thinking.
-It does not aim to undermine any claim.
+It does not aim to undermine every claim.
 Critical thinking does not mean that we question everything permanently.
-It does not lead to skepticism: the position in which one suspends all beliefs by 'knowing that one does not know'.
+It does not necessarily lead to skepticism: the position in which one suspends all beliefs by 'knowing that one does not know'.
 Critical thinking is not intelligent thinking either.
 Sometimes intelligent thinking leads to very uncritical beliefs (think for example of ingenious conspiracy theories).
 Finally, critical thinking cannot simply be identified with well-informed thinking.
-Being well informed is a necessary condition for arriving at justified beliefs – without good information we cannot come to a justified belief – but not a sufficient condition – even with good information we can still come to unjustified beliefs.
-We can indeed misinterpret correct information.
+Being well informed is a necessary condition for arriving at justified beliefs, forwithout good information we cannot come to a justified belief,but not a sufficient condition, provided that even with good information we can still come to unjustified beliefs.
+We can indeed misinterpret even correct information.

 The goal of critical thinking

 Critical thinking aims to distinguish sense from nonsense, good arguments from bad arguments, reliable thinking from unreliable thinking.
 To do so, we must focus on the source of our thinking: our thinking apparatus.
-By gaining insight into our own thinking, we are better able to estimate the reliability of the products of that thinking.
-It is important to realize that we were not born with the ability to think critically.
-Critical thinking must be learned.
-In fact, critical thinking often goes against our spontaneous way of thinking.
+By gaining insight into our own thinking, we are better able to estimate the reliability of the outcomes of such thinking.
+It is important to realize that we are not born with the ability to think critically.
+Critical thinking must be taught and learned.
+In fact, critical thinking often goes against our instinctive way of thinking.
 We must constantly beware of reasoning errors or fallacies.

-No one - however intelligent he or she may be - is immune to irrational thinking.
-On the contrary, sometimes intelligent people are more susceptible to adopting irrational beliefs because they are better able to defend those views against counterarguments.
-Take Arthur Conan Doyle for example.
-The author of the Sherlock Holmes detective stories was led to believe that fairies exist by two teenage girls armed with their dad’s camera and fairy dolls.
-Doyle would defend his outlandish view against every sceptic and give complex arguments for the existence of a spiritual reality.
+No one - however intelligent they may be - is immune to irrational thinking.
+On the contrary, sometimes intelligent people are actually more susceptible to adopting irrational beliefs because they are better able to guard those views from counterarguments.
+Take Sir Arthur Conan Doyle, author of the Sherlock Holmes detective stories, for example.
+Doyle was led to believe that fairies existed by two teenage girls armed with their dad’s camera and fairy dolls.
+Doyle would defend his outlandish view against every sceptic and give complex arguments for the existence of spiritual entities.

 The usefulness of critical thinking